darthdaenerys/Cats-and-Dogs-Classification/README.md

 # Dogs and Cats Binary Classification with Deep Learning

-A deep Convolutional neiral network to classify photographs of cats and dogs.
+A deep Convolutional neural network to classify photographs of cats and dogs.

 ![](output.png)